PSLmodels/C-TAM/UI/README.md

 Unemployment Insurance (UI) compensation is reported on an individual level in the CPS.

-Target data for the imputation came from official [DOL data](https://workforcesecurity.doleta.gov/unemploy/DataDownloads.asp), called "_ETA 5195_".
+Target data for the imputation came from official [DOL data](https://workforcesecurity.doleta.gov/unemploy/DataDownloads.asp), called "_ETA 5195_" and "_ETA 539_".
 To get 2014 data for our imputation download the Workshare and Regular Program data files.

 We use the 2015 CPS because the UI variables, UC_YN and UC_VAL, report the respondents' unemployment compensation and recipiency for the calendar year 2014, rather than 2015